followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/05 Data Binding/20 OData Service.md

 Use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) to bind the **DataGrid** to data an OData service supplies.
-It provides an interface for loading and editing data, and allows you to handle data-related events.
+It provides an interface for loading and editing data and allows you to handle data-related events.

 ---